smbowler/catstagram/javascript/README.md

 #### TODO #23: Connect the Javascript to the HTML, using JQUERY.
 Ok, we've done a few things now to give Catstagram some functionality:
    * We've written a function called likePhoto that we call when we click the first Like button on the first photo.
-   * We've added a variable called "counter" to keep track of the likes
+   * We've added a variable called "counter1" to keep track of the likes
    * We've confirmed that our function and counter are working because we are printing to the console

 Now that we know this, we are going to connect our javascript code with our HTML code, so that